 Keith Millen took caretaker charge of the side after Neil Warnock's dismissal, and his side had the better of the chances in the first half with Jason Puncheon's well-struck drive from 20 yards only denied by the left-hand post.

-The draw moves Palace to one point away from safety, while Harry Redknapp's side climb to 15th.
+The draw moves Palace to one point away from safety, while Harry Redknapp's side climbs to 15th.

-A stubborn Palace defence kept Harry Redknapp's side at bay on Sunday as the London rivals claimed what could prove to be a valuable point apiece in their respective battles to avoid relegation.
+A stubborn Palace defense kept Harry Redknapp's side at bay Sunday as the London rivals claimed what could prove to be a valuable point each in their respective battles to avoid relegation.

-Palace co-chairman Steve Parish demanded a response from the club's players after the sacking of Warnock 24 hours previously, but neither side were able to make an impact over the course of a low-quality first half, although the visitors almost took the lead through Jason Puncheon.
+Palace co-chairman Steve Parish demanded a response from the club's players after the sacking of Warnock 24 hours earlier, but neither side was able to make an impact over the course of a low-quality first half, although the visitor almost took the lead through Jason Puncheon.